patricia-gallardo/vcpkg-repro/README.md

 # Vcpkg repro steps for https://github.com/microsoft/vcpkg/issues/31962

-Seems to be related to the `system-utils library`.
+Seems to be related to the `system-utils` library.

 ## Project layout